ChalmersGU-data-structure-courses/dsabook/src/markdown/08-abstract-data-types/00-introduction.md

 :::

 There are many different abstract data types, but most of them can be categorised in just a few generic groups.
-The ones we use in this book were already introduced in @sec:intro-ADTs, but we repeat them here:
+The ones we use in this book were already introduced in @sec:intro:abstract-data-types, but we repeat them here:

 Sequences
 :   In a sequence the order between the elements matters.